ChesterOfTheSemester/CanvasNext-2015/README.md

 ```

 # Objects
 Next, you can add objects.
-They're like rectangles:
+They're like rectangles or 2D sprites:

 ```javascript
 var player = game.add_obj({